gavinlyonsrepo/pic_16F18313_projects/projects/ultraservo/README.md

 --------------------------------------------
 * Name: Ultra sonic Servo
 * Description: A program to monitor an ultra sonic sensor HC-SR04, if a target is seen A servo is moved , uses  a PIC 16F18313.
-Can be used as basis for an automated hand sanitiser dispenser system
+A version which controls a relay instead of a servo is also in projects folder at this repository

 Features
 ----------------------